 The ShebaMiles Silver Lounge, located on the inside corridor away from the gates in the departure hall, is only accessible to passengers with ShebaMiles Silver status (silver is the tier one step above regular).

-The Cloud Nine 2 Lounge features a fairly large bar area as well as a buffet station, which offers a variety of refreshments, cold and hot snacks, including Ethiopian dishes and international dishes from the East and West.
-There’s also a traditional Ethiopian coffee station, which is the highlight of the lounge experience since Ethiopian coffee is terrific.
+The Cloud Nine 2 Lounge features a fairly large bar area and a buffet station, which offers a variety of refreshments, cold and hot snacks, including Ethiopian dishes and international dishes from the East and West.
+There’s also a traditional Ethiopian coffee station, which highlights the lounge experience since Ethiopian coffee is terrific.

 The lounge provides complimentary and fast Wi-Fi, which is great since Ethiopian Airlines does not offer internet on its aircraft, so it’s the only place to check your emails while on route.
 You do not need to worry when to board your flights as Ethiopian Airlines staff members walk around the lounge and personally come to announce the departure time for each flight.

 If you want to pick up a travel bargain, you should read our 7 sensational secrets that all travelers should know (but probably don’t).